Dr Steelhammer & The Rise Of The Dark Apprentice

 His re-emergence later on in the 90's, and notorious fights against Evander Hollyfield, and Lennox Lewis, were just circus sideshows of his younger self.
 He may as well have been a bearded lady.
 Tyson was a freak show, bought back after prison and time out to draw the big purse and generate a media frenzy to max out the pay per view.
 Still a formidable punching powerhouse of aggression, but sweet science wise, he was well past his peak and it showed.

 After reading his brilliant autobiography recently, and recalling memories from the time too as a teenager, it was clear by this point in time he had become a horrible, brutal, angry, violent, self obsessed, dangerous, messed up man, suffering from all manner of mental health issues.
 Both in and outside the ring.
 But to be fair, I think betrayals and prison had a lot to do with that, sending him back to the dark circles he was in before he ever met Cus D'Amato.
-I don't like how judgmental that writes, but it does appear to be true, even by his own brutally honest admissions.
+I don't like how judgmental that writes, especially seeing as he's someone I've always held in very high esteem from childhood, but it does appear to be true, even by his own brutally honest admissions.

 In the 80's, Mike Tyson was a sporting legend to the public at large.
 In the 90's, he was not liked or respected anymore at all.
 Like I said, he was like a freak show of his former self to the general public and media.
 It's amazing how popularity and fame can flip polarities so suddenly.